q3769/conseq4j/README.md

 public class MessageConsumer {

     /**
-     * run-time invocation of this method is managed by the messaging provider */ public void onMessage(Message shoppingEvent) {
+     * Suppose run-time invocation of this method is managed by the messaging provider */ public void onMessage(Message shoppingEvent) {
         process(shoppingEvent);